ernesto27/system-design/videostream/tutorial/tutorial.md

 ENTRYPOINT [ "./main" ]
 ```

-On the lambda image, we add a new RUN command,  in this we update some dependencies.
+On the lambda image, we add a new RUN command,  that will install some dependencies.

-wget: required to download ffmpeg bin file.
+**wget:** required to download ffmpeg bin file.

-tar, xz: required to extract the file.
+**tar, xz:** required to extract the file.

-After installed that dependencies, we download the ffmpeg binary file using wget, extract the file and create a symbolic link to the /usr/bin/ffmpeg path,  this is required in order to call the ffmpeg from our golang code.
+After installed those dependencies, we download the ffmpeg binary file using wget, extract the file and create a symbolic link to the /usr/bin/ffmpeg path,  this is required in order to call the ffmpeg from our golang code.

-Add .env file with the definition of the required environemnt variables
+Add a .env file with the definition of the required environment variables
 ```
 AWS_S3_BUCKET=your-output-bucket
 AWS_ACCESS_KEY=your-access-key